-The Southern New Hampshire Planning Commission (SNHPC) is one of nine Regional Planning Commissions in New Hampshire established under NH RSA Chapter 36, and is the designated Metropolitan Planning Organization (MPO) serving 14 municipalities in the greater Manchester, New Hampshire area.
+The Southern New Hampshire Planning Commission (SNHPC) is one of nine Regional Planning Commissions in New Hampshire established under NH Revised Statutes Annotated (RSA) Chapter 36, and is the designated Metropolitan Planning Organization (MPO) serving 14 municipalities in the greater Manchester, New Hampshire area.
 The SNHPC’s planning area includes the entire Manchester Urbanized Area (UZA), parts of the Nashua UZA, and parts of the Boston UZA.

-In addition, the administration, scope of work, funding, and defined responsibilities in the current UPWP document are guided by the Master MOU agreement between NH DOT and NH's four Metropolitan Planning Organizations concerning the federal certification requirements for metropolitan planning organizations.
+In addition, the administration, scope of work, funding, and defined responsibilities in the UPWP are guided by the master Memorandum of Understanding (MOU) between the NHDOT and New Hampshire’s four MPOs concerning the federal certification requirements for metropolitan planning organizations.